Harry Potter belongs to J.K. Rowling, not me.

 Marissa put her hand on her daughter's shoulder and smiled.
 "No. We didn't want to go by the names Wendell and Monica Wilkins."
 Harry and Remus snorted, earning a glare from Hermione.
 "We're going by the names Dan and Emma Radcliff."

 They hugged each other and went to bed, only to have a tearful goodbye the next morning, during which Adam charged Harry to, "Take care of my girl."
 Dobby apparated them both to the flat they'd rented and resized their stuff, including their cars, which he discretely put in their parking lot.
 Hermione had put a cunfundus charm on their license plates, so that anybody reading them would get confused.
-That way, no one would run their plates and find out their true identity.
+That way, no one would run their plates and find out their true identities.
 She'd also changed their driver's licenses to reflect their aliases.

-Neville and Ginny (who'd gotten together that week) were snogging that same night in a corner of the Gryffindor room when suddenly, the background noise disappeared.
+Neville and Ginny (who'd gotten together that week) were snogging that same night in a corner of the Gryffindor room, when suddenly the background noise disappeared.
 This was so unsettling that the young couple separated and looked around.

 Everyone, including Ron (who was playing chess with Colin Creevey), was looking at the doorway, where Albus Dumbledore was standing, his eyes twinkling madly.